ishani-ss/ishani-ss/README.md

 ## Upcoming Project List
 <table><tr><td valign="top" width="50%">

-- 💭 Currently, I am assessing whether YAKE or KeyBERT is better at extracting keywords from short text, and how downstream predictive modelling performance for text classification changes when using either of these methods.
+- 💭 Currently, I am researching large multimodal models (LMMs) for document understanding.
+A blog with full insights will be released shortly.

 - ❓ Recently I finished an excellent book called ["Storytelling with Data"](https://www.storytellingwithdata.com/), with lessons I will employ when communicating with data in this blog.